Whole Wheat Molasses Quick Bread

 This Whole Wheat Molasses Quick Bread is top-notch with buttermilk for a tender crumb, molasses for sweetness, and cornmeal for some extra body!

 Dark, dense soda bread remind me of our time in Ireland.
 The kids were enthralled with touring castles with murder holes over their gated entries, whereas I was obsessed with the yummy bread offered at every pub.

-This whole wheat molasses quick bread was moist, flavorful and irresistible, and just as amazing as those Irish loaves.
+This molasses bread was moist, flavorful, and irresistible, and just as amazing as those Irish loaves.
 My friend, Susan, brought this bread to one of our holiday celebrations.
 I immediately asked for the recipe.
 Don’t you love having such talented foodie friends?
 I’m lucky to be surrounded by them, and they’re always generous with their recipes.

 This Mark Bittman recipe came together in just a few minutes.
 This Whole Wheat Molasses Quick Bread needs buttermilk for added essential moisture and the molasses provided a sweetness in addition to some depth of flavor.
 Baked for a full hour, you will love a thick slice smeared with butter.
 We adored this Whole Wheat Molasses Quick Bread.